3rd edition as of July 2023

-220.127.116.11.
+22.214.171.124.
 Detoxification.
 Detoxification refers to the medical supervision of withdrawal from a specified drug.
 While most detoxification programs are inpatient for increased monitoring, some programs allow for outpatient detoxification, particularly if the addiction is not as severe.
-There are two main theories of detoxification—gradually decreasing the amount of the substance until the individual is off the drug completely, or, eliminate the substance entirely while providing additional medications to manage withdrawal symptoms (Bisaga et al., 2015).
+There are two main theories of detoxification—gradually decreasing the amount of the substance until the individual is off the drug completely, or eliminating the substance entirely while providing additional medications to manage withdrawal symptoms (Bisaga et al., 2015).
 Unfortunately, relapse rates are high for those engaging in detoxification programs, particularly if they lack any follow-up psychological treatment.

 Similar to Disulfiram, Naloxone is used for individuals with opioid abuse.
 Naloxone acts by binding to endorphin receptors, thus preventing the opioids from having the intended euphoric effect.
 In theory, this treatment appears promising, but it is extremely dangerous as it can send the individual into immediate, severe withdrawal symptoms (Alter, 2014).
 This type of treatment requires appropriate medical supervision to ensure the safety of the patient.

-220.127.116.11.
+22.214.171.124.
 Self-help.
 In 1935, two men suffering from alcohol abuse met and discussed their treatment options.
 Slowly, the group grew, and by 1946, this group was known as Alcoholics Anonymous (AA).
-The two founders, along with other early members, developed the Twelve Step Traditions as a way to help guide members in spiritual and character development.
-Due to the popularity of the treatment program, other programs such as Narcotics Anonymous and Cocaine Anonymous adopted and adapted the Twelve Steps for their respective substance abuse.
+The two founders, along with other early members, developed the Twelve Step Traditions to help guide members in spiritual and character development.
+Due to the popularity of the treatment program, other programs such as Narcotics Anonymous and Cocaine Anonymous, adopted and adapted the Twelve Steps for their respective substance abuse.
 Similarly, Al-Anon and Alateen are two support groups that offer support for families and teenagers of individuals struggling with alcohol abuse.

 The overarching goal of AA is abstinence from alcohol.
-In order to achieve this, the participants are encouraged to “take one day at a time.”
+To achieve this, the participants are encouraged to “take one day at a time.”
 In using the 12 steps, participants are emboldened to admit that they have a disease, that they are powerless over this disease, and that their disease is more powerful than any person.
-Therefore, participants turn their addiction over to God and ask Him to help right their wrongs and remove their negative character defects and shortcomings.
+Therefore, participants turn their addiction over to God and ask for help to right their wrongs and remove their negative character defects and shortcomings.
 The final steps include identifying and making amends to those who they have wronged during their alcohol abuse.